Making Educated Vaccination Decisions

 It is also advisable to read the vaccine manufacturer's product insert to become familiar with vaccine ingredients, vaccine safety, clinical trial results, and more.
 These inserts are available on the U.S. Food & Drug Administration's (FDA) website, which NVIC's links to on the Quick Facts webpage for each vaccine in our Vaccine & Disease webpages.

-All vaccine providers are required by law to provide you with the Centers for Disease Control's (CDC) Vaccine Information Statements (VIS) on vaccine benefit/risk information materials, before vaccination with a routinely recommended childhood vaccine.
+All vaccine providers are required by law to provide you with the Centers for Disease Control's (CDC) Vaccine Information Statements (VIS) on vaccine benefit/risks, before vaccination with a routinely recommended childhood vaccine.

 Prior to the creation of the federally recommended adult vaccination schedule, consumer groups, including NVIC, worked with government health agencies to develop detailed information booklets on each routinely recommended childhood vaccine.
 However, the federal law governing vaccine risk/benefit informing was amended in the mid-1990s, resulting in less information appearing on the VIS.
-As noted in the first bullet, it is advisable to gather additional information outside of the VIS to fully understand the risks and benefits associated with diseases and vaccines.
+It is advisable to gather additional information outside of the VIS to fully understand the risks and benefits associated with diseases and vaccines.
+A good starting point is reading the vaccine's product insert produced by the vaccine manufacturer and NVIC's Vaccine and Disease webpages.
+You can find links to the ViS and product insert under each disease Quick Facts section.
+We encourage the public to read all the information on these webpages to more fully understand the disease and vaccine.

 There are no informing requirements for vaccines such as shingles (Shingrix, Zostavax) and the pneumococcal vaccine (Pneumovax23), which are federally recommended for adults only.